damiraitbay/Diploma/README.md

 - When a club request is approved, the requester becomes a head admin
 - Clubs have ratings based on activity and likes
 - Club information includes name, goal, description, financing methods, and more
+- Students can subscribe to clubs to stay updated with their activities
+- Users can view their subscribed clubs and manage subscriptions
+- Search functionality for clubs by name

 ### Event Management
 - Head admins can submit event creation requests